Digital Quantum Simulation of Scalar Yukawa Coupling: Circuit design

 \subsection{Exchange of up to one boson (two-qubit circuit)}

-The next step is to apply both the fermion and boson mappings from Secs.~\ref{EncodeFermions} and \ref{EncodeBosons}, respectively, to obtain the qubit Hamiltonian.
+The next step is to apply both the fermion and boson mappings from Sections~\ref{EncodeFermions} and \ref{EncodeBosons}, respectively, to obtain the qubit Hamiltonian.
 Here we truncate the bosonic occupation number at $\Lambda = 1$ such that $b+b^\dagger = X$.
-By making use of Eq.~\eqref{eqZ}, the two contributions to the total qubit Hamiltonian $H_\text{tot} =H_0+H_\text{int}$ are given by
+By making use of Equation~\eqref{eqZ}, the two contributions to the total qubit Hamiltonian $H_\text{tot} =H_0+H_\text{int}$ are given by

 The spectrum of the free Hamiltonian $H_0$ is symmetrized by dropping the constant term $(2M+m)/2$.
 This changes the time evolution only by an irrelevant global phase.